WaveBeans/wavebeans/docs/user/api/operations/merge-operation.md

 infiniteStream1.merge(infiniteStream2) { (a, b) ->
     requireNotNull(a)
     requireNotNull(b)
-    a * b // no need for extra null-checks, as multiplication may not defined for nullable types
+    a * b // no need for extra null-checks
 }
 ```

+Also, the result of the function is nullable, which means whenever the merge operation decides to end the stream based on the operands or anything else, it can do it.

 Using with two different input types
 -----------